joobei/Touchy/README.md

 ### Customize
 - Both the haptic plugin source and the Unity3D manager source is self-explanatory.
+- Due to Unity3D/Mono limitations, if you make changes to the C/C++ library you must completely close and restart unity to load the new build of the .dll.
 - Contributions are welcome.

-<strong>!!!!
-Due to Unity3D/Mono limitations, you MUST completely close and restart unity to load your new build of the .dll if you make changes !!!!</strong>

 ### TODO
 - Multiple Haptic Devices